 What piece of advice would you give current members of the NWS?

-Thank you, Jen.
-Congratulations again on graduating the New Writers’ Scheme and being one of our 2017 contenders.
+Thank you, Emily.
+Congratulations again on graduating the New Writers’ Scheme and I hope you enjoy the Summer Party.

 I'm loving reading about my fellow contenders for the Joan Hessayon!
 See you in London and good luck.
 Mx

 Ditto, Morton ;)

 Thank you!
 I'm really looking forward to seeing everyone in London! x

 DR EMU YOU ARE REALLY GREAT.
 I WILL KEEP COMING TO YOU WHEN EVER I NEED YOUR HELP.

 I want to thank DR EMU for the wonderful work he done for me and my family, i was having a serious breakup with my ex but when i contacted him for help he brought him back to me with his historical powers, and also helping me to get a job, since he cast his spell for me things has really be good to me and since i know him my husband has been faithful to me, well i will say that this man is a really great spell caster that every one must contact for help, if you are facing breakup or marriage problem just contact this man for help he will help you settle everything with his power, please contact him on his email: email@example.com once you contact him all your problems will be solve.